 While it’s tempting to always believe that a given bull market can continue forever, reality always has other plans for us.
 Whenever markets hit new highs, the likelihood of a major decline increases.
 Preparing for it doesn’t make it happen — but it does put you in an improved position once it does.

-Everyone has to decide for themselves where they think the market will be heading in the next two or three years.
+Unfortunately, fears over the spread of the coronavirus could spark another global economic recession.
+It is still too soon to tell what will happen.
+You will have to decide for yourself where you think the market will be heading in the next two or three years.
 Look at the market, and then look closely at the economy and the international and domestic political situations, as well as interest rates.
 If you believe that the market has become overheated — which is an excellent assumption after years of steady increases — prepare accordingly.